daniel-mccarthy16/SecurePHPToken/README.md

 ## Usage

-This section provides examples of how to create and validate JWE and JWS tokens using `daniel/secure-token-php`.
+This section provides examples of how to create and validate JWE and JWS tokens using `danielmccarthy/secure-token-php`.

-### Creating a HS256 Token
+### HS256 Tokens

-HS256 (HMAC with SHA-256) is a symmetric algorithm recommended by the [JWS specification (RFC 7518)](https://datatracker.ietf.org/doc/html/rfc7518#section-3.1) for generating JSON Web Signatures.
-It uses a single secret key for both signing and verifying the token, ensuring the integrity and authenticity of the token's payload.
+HS256 (HMAC with SHA-256) is a symmetric algorithm and holds a unique position as the only one designated as 'required' for implementation in the JSON Web Algorithms (JWA) specification (RFC 7518).
+It uses a single secret key for both signing and verifying the token, ensuring the integrity and authenticity of the token's payload and making it a universally accepted choice in various security-related applications.

-#### How to Create a HS256 Token
+#### How to create, validate, encode and decode a HS256 Token

 ```php
 use SecureTokenPhp\JwsToken;